ericalexanderorg/blog/content/post/2019-breach-trends.md

 ![cost trends](/2019-breach-trends-cost.png)

-Impacted user count is also dwarfed in 2019 by the Equifax breach in 2017.
-We're headed in the right direction, but not at zero yet.
+Impacted user count has peaked in 2019.
+Up from 493 million in 2018 to over 3.3 billion in 2019.
+The oxydata.io breach accounted for 1.2 billion records alone.

 ![impacted user trends](/2019-breach-trends-impacted-users.png)